Why the census taker knocking on your door is holding an iPhone 8

-Michael Thieme, the man who oversees the US Census Bureau's software and IT teams, knows the Bureau has a target on its back.
-This year's national decennial census, the first of which began after the Revolutionary War, is plunging full-force into the 21st century thanks to a multimillion-dollar upgrade project.
-In the next few months, thousands of Bureau employees, known specifically as enumerators, will fan out across the country to conduct one of the federal government's largest peacetime efforts.
+Michael Thieme, the man who oversees the US Census Bureau's software and IT teams, knows the bureau has a target on its back.
+This year's national decennial census, the first of which began after the Revolutionary War, is plunging full-force into the 21st century thanks to a pricey upgrade project.
+In the next few months, thousands of bureau employees, known specifically as enumerators, will fan out across the country to conduct one of the federal government's largest peacetime efforts.
 And for the first time ever, instead of using a clipboard and paper, they'll be counting people with an iPhone app.

 That won't stop the enumerators and their critical task.
 The census does far more than establish redistricting boundaries or determine the number of seats a state receives in the House of Representatives.
 It's also used to help companies like Target decide whether to build another location in your neighborhood, if a new freeway onramp should open up along your commute, or if your local senior center or homeless shelter receives enough federal funding for the year.
 In perhaps the most pertinent example of the census' importance as the nation grapples with COVID-19, its data also helps allocate emergency readiness needs.